grn-it/symfony-application-using-routing/README.md

     trailing_slash_on_root: false
 ```

-This means that the routes for all controllers in the src/Controller/Catalog directory will be prefixed with "/catalog", so this prefix can be omitted in the controllers themselves.
+This means that the routes for all controllers in the `src/Controller/Catalog` directory will be prefixed with `/catalog`, so this prefix can be omitted in the controllers.

 List of available routes:
 ```bash